 Deployment of new protocols is hampered by many firewalls, NATs, routers and other middle-boxes that only allow TCP or UDP are deployed between users and the servers they need to reach. – HTTP/3 explained

 This thread on Hacker News can help us begin to understand the reasoning behind building the new HTTP version on top of the existing network stack, rather than reinventing it (although there is more to it than that).

-UDP packet format specification is rather minimal, it’s header consists of the source port, destination port, length, in bytes, of packet header and packet data, and checksum.
-Checksum can be used to verify data-integrity both for header and data part of the packet.
+UDP packet format specification is rather minimal, its header consists of the source port, destination port, length, in bytes, of packet header and packet data, and checksum.
+Checksum can be used to verify data-integrity both for the header and data part of the packet.

 Checksum is optional when the underlying protocol layer is IPv4, and mandatory with IPv6.
-So far, UDP has been used for VoIP applications, video streaming, DNS system, and DHCP protocol.
+So far, UDP has been used for things like computer systems clock synchronization (NTP), VoIP applications, video streaming, DNS system, and DHCP protocol.

 QUIC and HTTP/3